ruby-cute/ruby-cute/examples/g5k-tutorial.md

 # Grid'5000 tutorial

-This tutorial aims at showing how ruby-cute can be used to help the scripting of an experiment in the context of Grid'5000 testbed.
+This tutorial aims at showing how **Ruby-Cute** can be used to help the scripting of an experiment in the context of Grid'5000 testbed.
-The programming language used as you would expect is Ruby.
+The programming language used as you would expect is {https://www.ruby-lang.org/en/ Ruby}.
-We will use a powerful console debugger call `pry` which offer powerful methods to help the step by step of scripting complex experiments.
+We will use a powerful console debugger call {http://pryrepl.org/ Pry} which offer several functionalities that can be used for the step by step scripting of complex experiments.

 ## Installing Ruby cute

-This can be consulted in {file:README.md Ruby-Cute install}.
+The installation procedure is shown in {file:README.md Ruby-Cute install}.
 After this step you will normally have `ruby-cute` and `pry` gems installed.

 ## Preparing the environment